-Think of Penzance and your mind automatically wanders to legends of pirates.
-It's a fitting thought for this wild, rugged and utterly romantic part of Cornwall, where frothing waves crash onto St Michael's Mount, hidden coves hide tales of smugglers, and history holds myths to captivate and tantalise.
+Think of Penzance and your mind might wander to legends of pirates.
+It's a fitting thought for this wild, rugged and utterly romantic part of Cornwall, where frothing waves crash on to St Michael's Mount, coves hide tales of smugglers, and history holds myths to captivate and tantalise.

-As the town has stayed truer to its roots than some of the swankier resorts in Cornwall, hotels in Penzance reflect this traditional style, and you will find a handful of grand old luxury hotels, plus plenty of budget hotels, with B&Bs and guesthouses also competing for your attention.
-There are no major chains in the city, although you will find hotels under the Travelodge and Premier Inn brands within 10 miles.
+As the town has stayed truer to its roots than some of the swankier resorts in Cornwall, hotels in Penzance reflect this traditional style, and you'll find a handful of grand old luxury hotels, plus plenty of budget hotels, with B&Bs and guesthouses also competing for your attention.
+There are no major chains in the city, although you'll find hotels under the Travelodge and Premier Inn brands within 10 miles.

 If you're planning on visiting when the sun shines and the weather is warm enough for daily ice-creams, you should book Penzance hotels as early as possible to guarantee your room at a good price.

 Staying in the town itself is a great idea to be close to the attractions of Penzance, though there are other good hotels on the coast as you head further west towards Newlyn and Mousehole.
 Looking east, you could also consider a stay in lovely Marazion.

 Many hotels in Penzance will request that you stay for a minimum of two nights during summer, the school holidays and Bank Holidays.